projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    ``kernel_load_addr``, and will be set to the vBSP RIP register before the vCPU runs.

-SW configuration for post-launched User VMs (OVMF SW load as example):
+Software configuration for post-launched User VMs (OVMF software load as example):

 -  **ACPI**: the DM builds the virtual ACPI table and puts it at the User VM's F-Segment.
 Refer to :ref:`hld-io-emulation` for details.